 |conditional||hablaría||conditional progressive||estaría hablando||He/She/You would be speaking|

 |present subjunctive||hable||present subjunctive progressive||esté hablando||He/She is/be speaking / You are/be speaking|

 |past subjunctive||hablara/hablase||past subjunctive progressive||estuviera/estuviese hablando||He/She was/were speaking / You were speaking|

-Similarly, all of the compound verb forms have progressive counterparts.
-The compound progressive form of a compound verb is constructed by replacing the past participle of the main verb with the corresponding progressive past participle.
+The compound (perfect) progressive form of a compound (perfect) verb is constructed by replacing the past participle of the main verb with the corresponding progressive past participle.

 |Perfect tense||Example||Progressive perfect tense||Example||Translation|